How to install Monnit wireless sensors for tracking and monitoring air conditioning and HVAC systems.

-For the outside condenser unit, we recommend using a Monnit industrial wireless quad temperature sensor as it comes in a weather proof enclosure suitable for outdoor use.
-The quad temperature sensor has 4 independent temperature probes that can monitor and collect temperature readings for the key areas of condenser unit.
-Each temperature probe is labelled 1 through 4.
+For the outside condenser unit, we recommend using a Monnit industrial wireless quad temperature sensor as it comes in a weatherproof enclosure suitable for outdoor use.
+The quad temperature sensor has 4 independent temperature probes that can monitor and collect temperature readings for the key areas of the condenser unit.
+Each temperature probe is labeled 1 through 4.

-We also suggest using a Monnit industrial wireless AC current meter (150 Amp) to track the current draw of the compressor.
-The AC current meter uses a clip on current transformer that should be clipped around the "hot" power wire feeding the compressor.
+We also suggest using a Monnit industrial wireless AC meter (150 Amp) to track the current draw of the compressor.
+The AC meter uses a clip-on current transformer that should be clipped around the "hot" power wire feeding the compressor.